JacobBonner/JenkinsTutorial/README.md

     - Going to 'Pipeline Steps' will show you where the build is at in the pipeline.
     - Clicking on 'Console Output' will show you real time output of the pipeline's execution.

+9. Now return to the Jenkins Dashboard.
+You should see the new Pipeline `monitoring-build-state` listed under 'All' with the other three projects.

 These are all just some of the ways of monitoring the status of a build, and seeing the log output from the different steps within the deployment process.